markushaslinger/union_source_generator/readme.md

 - They are `readonly struct`s
 - Only those fields actually needed are generated
   - e.g. only a single reference field which is used for all reference types
-  - if there are not reference types, no reference field is generated
+  - if there are no reference types, no reference field is generated
   - if there are no value types, no value field is generated
 - The fields of the value types are stored at the same offset
   - That is safe, because only one of those will ever be set and the values are `readonly`